 The server supports IPv6, by listening on all available adapters.
 The client also supports IPv6, but may need some help on the way.
 If you specify an address that contains colon, the client automatically selects IPv6, otherwise it tries to connect with IPv4.
 In those cases where you want to use IPv6, even if the address does not contain colon, you start the client with the parameter "/IPv6".

-On my computer, with the processor Intel Core i3-2120, the programs are able to encrypt approximately 56 MB/sec. which is the same as 448 Mb/sec.
-Therefore, I need to have more bandwidth than 448 Mb/sec. in order for the encryption to be a bottleneck.
-My computer is a standard office computer from 2012.
+The programs use a very strong encryption that can easily become a bottleneck.
+On my computer, with the processor Intel Core i3-9100, the programs are able to encrypt approximately 24 MB/sec. which is the same as 192 Mb/sec.
+Therefore, I need to have more bandwidth than 192 Mb/sec. in order for the encryption to be a bottleneck.
+The programs rarely load the entire processor as the encryption is single-threaded.

 You can also download AS-File Transfer NE 6.40, without encryption.
 NE is an abbreviation of No Encryption.

 You can also download AS-File Transfer LE 6.40, with a lightweight encryption.
 The LE variant uses a 256-bit LEA-256 that runs in 32 rounds, this encryption is about three times faster.
 LE is an abbreviation of Lightweight Encryption.